mightyleader/Multipeer_Talk/presentation.md

 ###Build a custom UI
 ###Use ```MCNearbyServiceBrowser``` for data and callbacks

-^ But we're not here for Easy right?
-So we can select hard mode.
+^ So we can select hard mode.
+Now we're into the more programmtic API
-Not so hard really.
+Not so hard.
 Make a custom UI for presenting peers.
-Then use an MCNearbyServiceBrowser for the controller logic (explain) But wait... that's not hardcore enough for you, right?
+Then use an MCNearbyServiceBrowser for the controller logic (explain)
-What if you want more control of lower level implementation?

 ---
+#[fit]Browser / 'Hard Mode'
+###[fit]```MCNearbyServiceBrowserDelegate```
+###didNotStartBrowsingForPeers:
+###foundPeer:withDiscoveryInfo:
+###lostPeer:

+^Up to you to handle what happens when a peer is found/lost, and any errors in starting the discovery process. note discoveryInfo again.

+---
 #[fit]Browser / Details
 ##"Expert Mode"
-###Build a custom UI
+###Build a custom UI for browsing
-###*Subclass* ```MCNearbyServiceBrowser``` for data and callbacks
+###*Subclass* ```MCNearbyServiceBrowser``` for data and callbacks, implement with either NSNetServiceBrowser or the C Bonjour API.

-^ when you subclass, you can implement the underlying service either with NSNetServiceBrowser or with the C Bonjour API.
+^ when you subclass, you can implement the underlying service either with NSNetServiceBrowser or with the C Bonjour API. re-inventing the wheel to do this for Bonjour browsing. allow to browse for non=Bonjour services.

----
-#[fit]Browser / Details
-example of NSNetServiceBrowser or C Bonjour code here

 ---

 #[fit]Advertiser / Initialize
 ###```[[MCAdvertiserAssistant alloc] initWithServiceType:service discoveryInfo:discoveryDict session:mySession];```